 God had pinpointed the land He had promised Abram (Gen. 12:1-5) when he told him to leave Haran.
 (Gen. 13:18) Abram walked the land to a high point in a place in Hebron that was 3,050 feet above sea level; <--see 3rd paragraph above.
 Two years later Sarai gave up the idea of ever having children (Gen. 16:1-3 esp.
 V.3 keywords: ten years) and she gave her slave Hagar to Abram to be a surrogate mother for Sarai's children, 1+7+2 = 10.
 Abram had dwelt 10 years in the land of Canaan and was 85 years old.

 Some people say the Bible is in error concerning the events leading up (Gen. 17:1) to the circumcision covenant when Abram was 99 years old.
 They take the time for 2 wars, 14 years, and add it (Gen. 16:16) to Abram's age, 86 years, when Ishmael was born and say Abram had to be 100 years old (Gen. 17:1) when God's circumcision covenant was initiated and the Bible is wrong!
-So here's how it happened!
+So Biblically here is how it really happened!

 SO: 85+14, Abram was 99 years old when he defeated the 4 Chaldean kings to conclude the 2nd war and he rescued Lot (detailed in Part 19).
 AND: 86+13, Abram was 99 years old and Ishmael was 13 years old (Gen. 17:1-27 esp.
 V.25) when God initiated the circumcision covenant.

-Of Course Satan Had His Timeline in the Above Events
+Of Course Satan Had His Own Timeline in the Above Events

 With her back turned Hagar loosened the top of her peasant's blouse.
 She started to turn and "somehow" dropped a copper pan on the floor.
 When she slowly bent to pick it up her blouse hung open, Abram viewed her swelling, honey golden cleavage and his eyes almost popped out of his head.
 "I've got him!" and Satan started studying them closer so he could develop a plan.

-Satan didn't know it yet but he was in the process of developing a plan that would help bring animosity, untold misery, tears, bondage and several bloody wars between blood kin in what, in the future, would be called Israel and Egypt, the nation from which Hagar came.
+Satan did not know it yet but he was in the process of developing a plan that would help bring animosity, untold misery, tears, bondage and several bloody wars between blood kin in what, in the future, would be called Israel and Egypt, the nation from which Hagar came.

 Satan bewitched and led Abram into sexual fantasies about Hagar.
 He enchanted Hagar into fantasies about supplanting Sarai as the queen of Abram's tent.
 Weeks went by and Abram couldn't keep his mind off Hagar.
 Sometimes when he and Sarai snuggled in the privacy of their bed he thought about Hagar and how it would be to hold her.
 Abram didn't know some of his thoughts were actually Satan's suggestions.